tahayvz/SpringFoodProj/README.md

 # SpringFoodProj
- This project containes Spring MVC, Spring Security and Hibernate using.
+ This project containes Spring MVC and Hibernate using.

 # PROJE EKRAN GÖRÜNTÜLERİ